BjoernBoss/arger/README.md

 /* general arger-configuration to be parsed */ arger::Config(const arger::IsConfig<detail::Config> auto&... configs);

-/* general optional flag/payload
+/* general optional flag or option
-*	Note: if passed to a group, it is implicitly only bound to that group - but all names and abbreviations must be unique */ arger::Option(std::wstring name, arger::IsId auto id, const arger::IsConfig<detail::Option> auto&... configs);
+*	Note: if passed to a group, it is implicitly only bound to that group - but all names and abbreviations must be unique
+*	Note: if payload is provided, is not considered a flag, but an option */ arger::Option(std::wstring name, arger::IsId auto id, const arger::IsConfig<detail::Option> auto&... configs);

 /* endpoint for positional arguments for a configuration/group (to enable a group to have multiple variations of positional counts)